May 2013

 Gardner Votes To Block Middle Class Tax Cut

 Press Release VOTE ALERT: Representative Gardner Votes To Block Middle Class Tax Cut While Representative Cory Gardner (CO-04) continues to protect tax breaks for the ultra wealthy, today he voted to block a $1,000 middle income tax cut for 2.5 million Colorado families.
 Economists estimate that blocking this middle class tax cut could cost 400,000 American jobs.
-National Republican Congressional Committee Chairman Pete Sessions, who is responsible for Gardner’s re-election, has ...
+National Republican Congressional Committee Chairman Pete Sessions, who is responsible for Gardner’s re-election, has called ...
 Full Story

 Dear Editor